danintel/sawtooth-faq/glossary.rst

 GS
     Global State or Ledger
 Gossip
-    A message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger
+    A decentralized message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger
     A family of distributed ledgers sponsored by The Linux Foundation, including Sawtooth IAS